Postcards From The Future

 The revolution in transport has seen an improvement in air quality, a reduction in traffic noise and an increase in tolerance between road users.

 All energy now comes from renewable generated sources.
-Most electricity is generated within the Borough from solar; wind; a bit of hydro (on the River Nidd) and bio-gas from agricultural and food waste.
+Most electricity is generated from solar, wind, a bit of hydro (on the River Nidd) and bio-gas from agricultural and food waste.
 Cryogenic electric storage plants, located around the District, also provide electricity to the local grid.

 Where additional energy is required it is imported from the wind power stations off the Yorkshire coast.

-Pretty much everything has gone electric; cars, heating, cooking and all the industrial energy used.
-A lot of our electricity is now produced from housing and business developments, like those in Flaxby and Green Hammerton, which were built to maximum generating capacity using solar roofs and walls, wind turbine ‘trees’ and ground and air source heat pumps for their heating.
-They are all now built to ‘passive house’ standard, which means they consume hardly any energy and can sell residual electricity into the local grid.
+Pretty much everything has gone electric including cars,heating, cooking and all the industrial energy used.
+A lot of our electricity is now produced from housing and business developments, like those in Flaxby and Green Hammerton, which were built to maximise generating capacity using solar roofs and walls, wind turbine ‘trees’ and ground and air source heat pumps for their heating.
+Houses built to Passivhaus standard means they consume hardly any energy and can sell residual electricity into the local grid.

 Each home has its own battery facility to store electricity generated from the building.
 Thin and light Laminate Solar PV (Photovoltaic) technology is now used on all roofs, the colour and texture options available allow it to be matched to local architectural styles, such as slates in Nidderdale and tiles in Ripon.